Fonts

 If you're watching the tablet's display, you'll see the screen go black and then see the "loading" message while the software starts up.

-Once this is done, the new fonts will be available if needed.
+Once this is done, the new fonts will be available as needed.

 Renaming Notebooks